JNietzsche/wemod-pro-unlocker/README.md

 ## ❓ It stopped working after the latest update, what should I do?
 This is probably because WeMod updated itself and now uses a new directory.
 To fix this, just run the program again.

-##### Hint: You can create a shortcut which always launches both the unlocker and WeMod to automatically patch WeMod after updates.